diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 ### Future.cancel
 ExecutorService.submit returns a Future describing the task.
 Future has a cancel method that takes a boolean argument, mayInterruptIfRunning, and returns a value indicating whether the cancellation attempt was successful. (`This tells you only whether it was able to deliver the interruption, not whether the task detected and acted on it.`) When mayInterruptIfRunning is true and the task is currently running in some thread, then that thread is interrupted.
 Setting this argument to false means "don't run this task if it hasn't started yet", and should be used for tasks that are not designed to handle interruption.

-Since you shouldn't interrupt a thread unless you know its interruption policy, when is it OK to call cancel with an argument of TRue? `The task execution threads created by the standard Executor implementations implement an interruption policy that lets tasks be cancelled using interruption`, so `it is safe to set mayInterruptIfRunning when cancelling tasks through their Futures when they are running in a standard Executor`.
+Since you shouldn't interrupt a thread unless you know its interruption policy, when is it OK to call cancel with an argument of True? `The task execution threads created by the standard Executor implementations implement an interruption policy that lets tasks be cancelled using interruption`, so `it is safe to set mayInterruptIfRunning when cancelling tasks through their Futures when they are running in a standard Executor`.
 You should not interrupt a pool thread directly when attempting to cancel a task, because you won't know what task is running when the interrupt request is delivered, do this only through the task's Future.
 This is yet another reason to code tasks to treat interruption as a cancellation request: then they can be cancelled through their Futures.

 Listing 7.10 shows a version of timedRun that submits the task to an ExecutorService and retrieves the result with a timed Future.get.
 If get terminates with a TimeoutException, the task is cancelled via its Future.
 (To simplify coding, this version calls Future.cancel unconditionally in a finally block, taking advantage of the fact that `cancelling a completed task has no effect`.)
 If the underlying computation throws an exception prior to cancellation, it is rethrown from timedRun, which is the most convenient way for the caller to deal with the exception.
 Listing 7.10 also illustrates `another good practice: cancelling tasks whose result is no longer needed`.